Joseph21-6147/From-ConsoleGameEngine-to-PixelGameEngine/README.md

 I'm having no licence or copyright on this code whatsoever - the original GNU GPLv3 licence applies and is there in each of the code files.

-In the header comment I added a little summary of adaptations I did.
+In the header comment I added a little summary of adaptations I did per file.

 Have fun with it!
 Joseph21